A Guide to Medical Marijuana Use in Veterans

 Can You Talk to Your VA Doctor about Using Medical Cannabis?

 On a general note, patients are encouraged to discuss all the available treatment options with their doctor.
 Veteran participation in health care decisions is fundamental.
 If you feel medical cannabis can help your condition, you should contact your VA health care doctor about it.
-It is true the VA health system cannot recommend you for a medical marijuana card.
-However, they can always offer useful advice and, perhaps, a referral.
+Indeed, the VA health system cannot recommend you for a medical marijuana card.
+However, they can always offer helpful advice and, perhaps, a referral.

 Can the VA Employ Me If I'm a Medical Marijuana User?

+The Department of Veterans Affairs (VA) follows the same policy regarding marijuana as other federal agencies.
+Since marijuana remains classified as a Schedule 1 controlled substance, veterans who use medical marijuana are ineligible for VA employment.
+Failing a drug test while working at the VA could also jeopardize your job, as abstaining from controlled substances is a condition of federal employment.
+If you're a medical marijuana user, it's essential to be aware of these restrictions when considering VA employment opportunities.
 The VA, like all other federal agencies, carries out a mandatory drug test for all prospective employees.
-They will not employ you if you test positive for marijuana or any other illegal substance under federal law.
-All the while, despite medical marijuana being legal in your state.
+They will not employ you if you test positive for marijuana or any other illegal substance under federal law, despite medical marijuana being legal in your state.
 These agencies also test their employees randomly for drugs.
 Your employer may terminate your employment if you fail the test.

-When using cannabis for any medical purpose, it is crucial to get legal.
+When using cannabis for any medical purpose, it is crucial to get it legally.
 Treating yourself without medical supervision is a bad idea.
 It could put you at risk of a wide range of new conditions you may not even have.
 Our experienced marijuana doctors will evaluate your case and help you obtain your Florida medical marijuana card.
-For more information, you may want to spend a good amount of time reading our blog.
+For more information, you may want to spend a reasonable amount of time reading our blog.
 Call us today to schedule an appointment.

 Substance Abuse and Rehab for Veterans